 Financial Alignment Initiative

-3/6/14 - Updated Ohio Medicare-Medicaid Plan (MMP) Member Identification Card posted on the Information and Guidance for Plans page.
+4/14/14 - The 2015 Plan Benefit Package (PBP) Training posted on the Information and Guidance for Plans page.

-3/6/14 - The Spanish-language MMP Member Handbook Chapters 10 [County Organized Health System (COHS) and Non-COHS plans] and 12 have been posted on the Information and Guidance for Plans page.
+4/14/14 - The Ohio Spanish-language Medicare-Medicaid Plan (MMP) Member Handbook Chapters 1-3, 5-8, and 11 posted on the Information and Guidance for Plans page.

-2/28/14 - The Colorado memorandum of understanding (MOU) has been posted on the Colorado page.
+4/3/14 - The Michigan memorandum of understanding (MOU) posted on the Michigan page.

-2/26/14 - An updated version of the Capitated Model Reporting Requirements has been posted on the Information and Guidance for Plans page.
+3/27/14 - The MMP Monthly Enrollment Payment Data Guidance has been posted on the Information and Guidance for Plans page.

 A longstanding barrier to coordinating care for Medicare-Medicaid enrollees has been the financial misalignment between Medicare and Medicaid.
 To begin to address this issue, the Centers for Medicare & Medicaid Services (CMS) will test models with States to better align the financing of these two programs and integrate primary, acute, behavioral health and long-term services and supports for their Medicare-Medicaid enrollees.